paulirish/devtools-frontend/docs/architecture_of_devtools.md

 }

 // Retrieve any context types from the lazily loaded module, but only if the module has
 // already been loaded at least once.
-The context types are used to determine the availibility
+The context types are used to determine the availability
 // of certain DevTools extensions, for example certain feature-specific command menu entries
 // like the debugger actions when debugging source code.
 For more information, see the usage
 // of this function down below.